bhuvanksmy/tableau_projects/README.md

 # About this Project
 Introduction:

+This project is about customer analysis for the product based dataset.
 Data set used for this analysis & Visualization    [./Customer_analysis/sales_dataset_FY2020-21.csv]This dataset contains information about

 # Types of charts:
 This dashboard using different types of charts including